-Hillel proudly holds Shabbat serves during the Fall & Spring semesters.
-Services begin at 7PM and are student led.
-We call our services “Reconformative” as we try to serve a diverse student community.
+Hillel proudly holds Shabbat services during the Fall & Spring semesters.
+Services begin at 7PM and are student led, and cater to a diverse community of Jewish students and faculty.
 The services reflect the leader’s style and encompass a wide range of camp, youth group and synagogue experiences.
 Hillel uses the Likrat Shabbat Siddur for its wide use of transliterations and good English translations.
 Services last 30 – 45 minutes and always followed by Kiddush and Motzie in the Dining room and a full home cooked meal.
 We always welcome students who are looking for some matzah ball soup and community on Friday nights!

 Purdue’s Religious Observance Policy